 The objective of our group is to proceed resource and energy savings for sustainable society using advanced computational mechanics and experiments, especially focusing on modeling of difficult-to-deform materials.
-Our recent research interests include:

-1) crystal plasticity modeling for various materials, such as advanced high-tensile strength steel, Al alloy, Mg alloy, and Ti alloy, 2) characterization of springback during sheet metal forming, and 3) modeling of time-dependent deformation behavior of various metals.
+Our recent research interests include: 1) crystal plasticity modeling for different materials, such as advanced high-tensile strength steel, Al alloy, Mg alloy, and Ti alloy, and 2) characterization of springback during sheet metal forming.
+(Prof. Takayuki HAMA, Assis.
+Prof. Naoki MIYAZAWA)

-(Prof. Takayuki HAMA)